 If I’m building a 1-million dollar home, for instance, it is important to ensure that the value of other homes in the neighborhood/community where I want to locate my home have a similar worth.
 Living in a community where I share social status with most of the people around me is a good thing.
 I don’t want to be the only rich person living among poor people.
 As Karl Marx said, the rich have stolen from the poor, and it is not safe to facilitate a situation where the poor may come to take away what initially belonged to them.
 This sounds philosophical but I believe you have gotten the point.

-I cannot buy or build my home in a location where it can be raided at any time.
-That would amount to risking not only my life but the life of my entire family as well.
+I cannot buy or build a home in a location where it can be raided at any time.
+It is not like that I cannot invest in ballistic or toughened glass (you might want to look at https://www.riotglass.com/ballistic-glass/ to know more) for the house, it is more on the front for the safety of my near and dear ones.
+I might be safe inside the house with a lot of safety features, but I cannot be safe outside!
+And a decision to move to a locale like that, would amount to risking not only my life but the life of my entire family as well.
 Thus, I will be more than willing to choose a location where I’m sure the security is top-notch.
 Many of us look at the presence of such things as police posts and security guards.
 However, the best security are the people around us; our neighbors.
 If it is a location where people are successful and have a high integrity level, then that would be a nice place.
 I would not choose a location where most people are hustlers who live from hand to mouth, and the insecurity cases in the area are the order of the day.

 Who wants to live in a place where they have to walk for well over three or so kilometers to find the first shop?
 What about other services such as transport?
 I know many people would argue that there are cars out there for us to buy, but how many of us own homes and have no cars?
 If the available transport services in the area are not reliable, I would advise anyone to think twice about the location.
 Nearness to schools is yet another aspect I will want to look at, given that I’m a father of teenagers, and my firstborn is yet to complete high school.
 What about my kids who are in elementary schools?
 I wouldn’t own a home at a location where I have to drive for more than 30 minutes, dropping my children to school.
+In the event, that I choose to remodel the house, what if I need access to equipment like the ones available at Platforms and Ladders (or similar others)?
+I can probably hire some workers for the job, but who would provide them with the right equipment and machinery to do the work, and are they also available locally?
 There’s also the question of the availability of essential services for the upkeep of the house, like electrical or plumbing service providers in case I need to contact them for emergencies (or otherwise).
 It’s important that the house be located at least in a place where service providers like Xpert Electric LLC’ Electrical panel repair can send people to my home in case I call for them on an immediate basis.
 It’s not ideal to have non-functional electric appliances, have the power go out, or have some other major problem that nobody nearby can solve.

 I know of people who have homes in places, which can only be accessed on foot or chopper.
 No car at all.
 Of course, not many of us have choppers.
 That is because we cannot afford them.
 So, If I own a car, for instance, I may not be so comfortable owning a home in a hilly location, where my car cannot access.
 If the location is accessible by car, then I may want to know the condition of the roads.
 Do the roads get muddy and impassable when it rains?
 These are the things I don’t want to experience.